 - How does this project meet the changing demands of the market?
 Consumer and market demands have changed retail to its core, and CFOs have unique insights into those market fluctuations and trends.
 When you think about where the retail industry is moving, it’s clear what basic expectations consumers have: 1) a better omnichannel integration, 2) more personalization in their experience, 3) greater interactivity with products, and 4) stronger, bidirectional relationships with brands.
 Sephora, again, exemplifies success in this area, leveraging augmented reality to offer greater personalization and interactivity while driving engagement by creating a richer relationship between in-store associates and customers - a relationship we know drives value and meaning for both consumers and employees.

 While not all investment-worthy innovation projects will have great answers to these questions, those that do will have a significantly higher likelihood of delivering immediate, tangible value to the organizations sponsoring them.
 It’s a safe bet that innovation focused specifically on driving these kinds of business goals will not only produce great returns but establish a strong paradigm and precedent for future technology investments.

 The Devil’s In the Details

 In part two of this series, we’ll be examining how finance executives can shape the role of innovation labs further by ensuring a brand’s innovation strategy is keeping an eye on the bigger technical and market landscapes.
-When bringing a market-level view to innovation labs, CFOs can drive advancements in data analytics, omnichannel sales, and back office efficiencies by helping to construct the culture of innovation through investments and acquisitions.
+When bringing a market-level view to innovation labs, CFOs can drive advancements in data analytics, omnichannel sales, and back-office efficiencies by helping to construct a culture of innovation through investments and acquisitions.
 Come back next week to learn how.